-- (A) The Infrastructure Improvements Plan shall be consistent with the city's current land use assumptions for each service area and each category of necessary public services as adopted by the city pursuant to A.R.S. § 9-463.05. - (B) The land use assumptions shall be renewed, updated, developed, adopted, and modified subject to the procedures required by A.R.S. § 9-463.05.
+- (A) The Infrastructure Improvements Plan shall be consistent with the city's current land use assumptions for each service area and each category of necessary public services as adopted by the city pursuant to A.R.S. § 9-463.05. - (B) Renewal and updating of the land use assumptions.
+The land use assumptions shall be renewed, updated, developed, adopted, and modified subject to the procedures required by A.R.S. § 9-463.05.
+(Ord.
+1399, passed 5 20 2014)